A lower bound on the saturation number and a strengthening for triangle-free graphs: Introduction

 \section{Introduction}

 Let $G$ and $H$ be finite, simple graphs.
 If no subgraph of $G$ is isomorphic to $H$, we say that $G$ is {\em $H$-free}.
 A number of foundational results in extremal graph theory concern global properties of $H$-free graphs.
-Tur\'an's theorem, for instance, states that the complete $t$-partite graph whose partite sets are as balanced as possible uniquely contains the maximum number of edges out of all $K_{t+1}$-free graphs of a given order.
-Erd\H{o}s, Hajnal, and Moon~\cite{erdos1964problem} studied a complementary problem, showing that there is a unique $n$-vertex graph of minimum size which is $K_{t+1}$-free but which does not remain $K_{t+1}$-free upon the addition of any new edge: the complete $t$-partite graph which is as unbalanced as possible (that is, with $t-1$ singleton partite sets and one of cardinality $n - t + 1$).
-These works sparked interest in graphs whose edge sets are maximal with respect to being $H$-free, for any graph $H$ with at least one edge.
-Such a graph is said to be {\em $H$-saturated}.
+Tur\'an's theorem, for instance, states that the complete $t$-partite graph whose partite sets are as balanced as possible uniquely contains the maximum number of edges out of all $K_{t+1}$-free graphs of a given order $n$.
+Erd\H{o}s, Hajnal, and Moon~\cite{erdos1964problem} studied a complementary problem, proving that there is a unique graph of minimum size over all maximally $K_{t+1}$-free graphs of order $n$: the complete $t$-partite graph which is as unbalanced as possible (that is, with $t-1$ singleton partite sets and one of cardinality $n - t + 1$).
+The study of maximally $K_{t+1}$-free graphs was initiated by Zykov, who called these graphs ``saturated"~\cite{zykov1949some}.

+These works sparked interest in {\em $H$-saturated} graphs, those whose edge sets are maximal with respect to being $H$-free, for more general graphs $H$.
 The minimum size of an $H$-saturated graph of order $n$ is called the {\em saturation number of $H$}, denoted $\sat(n,H)$.

-In 1986, K\'asonyi and Tuza introduced a general upper bound on $\sat(n, H)$~\cite{kaszonyi1986saturated}.
-Notably, their bound implies that $\sat(n,H) = O(n)$ for any graph $H$ with at least one edge.
-A lower bound was obtained by Cameron and Puleo in 2022~\cite{cameron2022lower} via a weight function on the edge set of $H$.
-For each edge $uv$ in $H$ with $d(u) \leq d(v)$, let
+In 1986, K\'aszonyi and Tuza introduced a general upper bound on $\sat(n, H)$~\cite{kaszonyi1986saturated}.
+Notably, their bound implies that $\sat(n,H) = O(n)$ for any graph $H$ (with at least one edge).
+In 2022, Cameron and Puleo proved a general lower bound via a weight function on the edge set of $H$~\cite{cameron2022lower}.
+For each edge $uv$ in $H$, assuming $d(u) \leq d(v)$, let